alto777/Encoder/README.md

 # Encoder

+FORK IN PROGRESS, NOT READY FOR PRIME TIME.

 A lighweight, simple to use Library for common Arduino Rotary Encoders with pushbutton.
-With "one more thing" added by alto777
+With "one more thing" ~~added~~ to be added by alto777

 Please read all the documetation from where this was forked.
 John-Lluch has nailed this down good and explains it.